emanino/plain_c_nn_benchmark/README.md

 The benchmarks will be inside `./build/export`

-## File Structure

-1. **./includes/keras2c** contains the implementation of several types of neural network layers.
-These are used by networks converted via the keras2c tool: currently, polynomial approximation and hopfield networks belong to this category.

-2. **./includes/musl_math** contains the MUSL mathematical library (except for complex number functions) in plain C. This has been extracted from the MUSL implementation of the C standard library.

-3. **./networks** contains the neural network code in plain C. All networks in  **/hopfield_nets** and **/poly_approx** depend on the keras2c layer described above.
-In contrast, all networks in **/reach_prob_density** and **/reinforcement_learning** have been converted with the onnx2c tool, which requires no dependencies.

-4. **./properties** contains the safety properties.
-Each property is specified as a main() C function with a precondition, a call to the neural network (or mathematical function) and a postcondition.
-The precondition and postcondition are expressed in ESBMC format.
-Each filename contains the expected result of the verification process: unsafe means that there exists at least one input to the neural network (or mathematical function) that lies in the precondition region but violates the postcondition.

 ## Compiling manually

-.
-All benchmarks depends on the implementation of `includes/verifier_functions.h`, tools that already support SV-COMP standard should work out-of-box.
+All benchmarks depends on a verifier-specific implementation of `includes/verifier_functions.h`.
+Tools that already support SV-COMP standard should work out-of-box.
 Other tools will need to implement their custom version of the library and link it at the `gcc` invokation.
-See `includes/verifier_stubs.c` for an example. and they all depend on an implementation of the verifier.
+See `includes/verifier_stubs.c` for an example.

-Finally, each category of our benchmark has different dependencies
+Finally, each category of our benchmark has different dependencies.
+Here, we include explicit dependencies to math.h functions, as implemented by the MUSL library in **./includes/musl_math**.

 ### Activation Functions